mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 # FCC Domain Zone Overview

-Domain zones are designed to allow a user to press a button on an operating system where applications that are associated to a geo-fence will be shown on the device to launch.
+Domain zones are designed to allow a user to press a button, or select an application on an operating system where applications that are associated to a geo-fence will be shown on the device to launch.

-Currently the world wide internet domain system is horizontal, Domain Zones makes the web vertical.
+Currently the world wide internet domain system is horizontal, Domain zones makes the web vertical.

-These are an alternative to QR Codes which can create a security risk for business and governments.
+These are an alternative to QR Codes which can create a security risk for business and governments as they can be changed based on their original intent.

 For example: